Staff & Volunteers

 Adrianna Clark joined the Attleboro Area Interfaith Collaborative to provide the office with administrative support.
 She graduated with honors from St. John’s University, Staten Island, NY with a major in Psychology and came to us with experience serving children in need on the Red Cloud Reservation, South Dakota.
 Her first experience with Attleboro Area Interfaith Collaborative was as a volunteer at the Food n’ Friends Daily Kitchen, First Baptist Church – North Attleboro.

 “It’s so much more than a meal.
 It’s feeding the soul.”
-Pamela Tarallo has been with the Attleboro Area Interfaith Collaborative for over 20 years.
-She oversees 500+ volunteers and 13 meal sites.
-Tarallo ensures that vulnerable children, families, and older adults in our community have access to a nutritious meal.
+Pamela Tarallo has been with the Attleboro Area Interfaith Collaborative for 23 years.
+She started as a volunteer 25 years ago and then was hired to work along with the Food n Friends Program Coordinator in 2002.
+She was later hired as the Program Coordinator.
+She oversees dedicated volunteers and 10 meal sites in 4 communities, along with a free summer lunch program for kids and teens.
+Ms. Tarallo ensures that vulnerable members of our community have access to a free hot nutritious meal daily.

 Volunteer Coordinators